samulioll/ot-harjoitustyo/README.md

 ## Current state

 !!
-The game currently only runs in 1200x1200 screen size, but additional resolution options will be made available in the next version. !!
+The game currently only runs in 1200x1200 screen size, but additional resolution options will be made available in the next version !!

 ### Profile selection
 - A profile can be selected by clicking the "SELECT PROFILE" button and then clicking a profile username.